How to Introduce Yourself in an InterviewMarch 6, 2020

 Interviewer: “Hi, my name is Max.”

-You’ve likely met hundreds of people in your life, and a job interview involves a lot of the same etiquette you would use when meeting any new person.
-Your interviewers want to hire a solid teammate just as much as you want to be on the team—which means they want you to succeed.
+You’ve likely met hundreds of people in your life, and a job interview involves much of the same etiquette you would use when meeting any new person.
+Your interviewers want to hire a great teammate just as much as you want to be on the team—which means they want you to succeed.
 When introducing yourself at your next interview, confidence, preparing ahead of time and a smile will go a long way.